rzane/contextual/README.md

 * `delete_post`
 * `delete_post!`

-## Choosing which functions are generated
+## Need to choose which functions are generated?

 All of these functions are overridable.
 However, if you only wanted to define `get_post`, you can provide the `:only` option.